 Teaching portfolios can be viewed as:

-- A personal record drawn up as a means of presenting information, often in response to specific university guidelines for example the Teaching and Curriculum Development criteria set out in a relevant promotion policy or the Teaching Standards and Criteria Framework;
+- a personal record drawn up as a means of presenting information, often in response to specific university guidelines for example the teaching and curriculum Development criteria set out in a relevant promotion policy or the Teaching Standards and Criteria Framework;

-- Reflect on your philosophy, short- and long-term teaching goals, and teaching and learning style.
+- Reflect on your philosophy, short- and long-term teaching goals, and teaching and learning styles.
 Consider what basic claims about teaching you will make, and why.

 - Select and append your best evidence.
 You need to ensure that appropriate choices of material are made that provide evidence of teaching performance in terms of purpose and audience.